cakephp/docs/en/controllers/request-response.rst

 still fits into the picture.
 For 2.0, :php:class:`RequestHandlerComponent` acts as a sugar daddy.
 Providing a layer of sugar on top of the utility `CakeRequest` affords.
-Sugar like switching layout and views based on content types or ajax is the domain of :php:class:`RequestHandlerComponent`.
+Sugar like switching layout and views based on content types or AJAX is the domain of :php:class:`RequestHandlerComponent`.
 This separation of utility and sugar between the two classes lets you more easily pick and choose what you want and what you need.